Gavin-Persad/predictions/plan.md

 21. Test cups and format ✅

-22. Make Dashboard
+22. Make Dashboard ⏳

-- add functionality to dashboard - indiviual squares containting different components, when clicked these will take you to the links, they will show on the dashboard page with the below views.
+- add functionality to dashboard - indiviual squares containting different components, when clicked these will take you to the links, they will show on the dashboard page with the below views.✅

   Content(